zavetsec/Invoke-ADSecurityAudit/README.md

 ## How it works

-- **LDAP queries** via the RSAT `ActiveDirectory` module — server-side filtered, no full object dumps
+- **LDAP queries** via the RSAT `ActiveDirectory` module — server-side filtered where possible, avoids unnecessary full-domain enumeration
 - **SYSVOL reads** over SMB for GPP password scanning (Check 19) and GPO security settings (Check 22)
 - **ACL inspection** via `Get-ACL` on specific AD object paths — domain root, AdminSDHolder, DC OU, and up to 10 privileged user objects
 - **No RPC execution, no WMI, no PowerShell Remoting** — all data collection is passive read-only